₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 Mid-cap or Nifty Next 50 — ₹4,000/month

-This is where a ₹75K salary gets to do something a ₹50K salary mostly can't afford.
-Mid-caps carry more volatility — you'll see months where this falls 15–20% while your Nifty 50 barely moves.
-That's fine at 30.
-You have 25+ years before you need this money for retirement.
+This is where a ₹75K salary does something a ₹50K salary mostly can't afford.
+Mid-caps carry more volatility — you'll see months where this drops 15–20% while Nifty 50 barely moves.
+At 30 with a 25-year horizon, that's fine.
+The volatility is the price for higher long-term growth.

-Nifty Next 50 is the lower-volatility version if you want some mid-cap exposure without the full small/mid-cap swing.
+Nifty Next 50 is the lower-volatility version if you want mid-cap exposure without the full swing.
 Either works.
-Put it in the same Groww account alongside your other SIPs — easier to track.
+Put it alongside your other SIPs on Groww — easier to track in one place.

 NPS — ₹4,200/month (₹50,400/year)

-The catch: NPS locks your money until 60.
+The trade-off: NPS locks money until 60.
 You can withdraw 25% before that for specific needs (house purchase, education, medical), but the bulk is retirement-locked.
-That's actually the point.
-Treat it as a separate retirement bucket, not an investment you'll touch.
+That's the point.
+Treat it as a separate retirement bucket, not an investment you'll access early.

 What 12 months looks like